At Ventive, we prefer ReactNative (RN), an open-source framework for developing mobile applications for iOS and Android rapidly.

 Seems simple enough in concept, but allow me to distill it in terms of [idea to cost of implementation].
 The idea (i) multiplied by resources (r), equals cost (c).
 Formulaically speaking, it's this:

-Hoping to build an application for $500K or less?
-Really love .NET?
+Hoping to build a mobile app for $500K or less?
+But you really love .NET?

 This is a trap!